-The large, bank-owned processors in the United States are First Data, Chase Paymentech, Elavon, Global Payments, Vantiv, and Wells Fargo.
+The large, bank-owned processors in the United States are First Data (now Fiserv), Chase Paymentech, Elavon, Global Payments, Vantiv, and Wells Fargo.
 In Canada, they are TD Merchant Services, Moneris, Desjardin, and People’s Trust.

 The way you feel about a bank processor will most likely be like how you feel about your bank as a day to day consumer.
 Do you feel like your bank provides you with the lowest rates, the best customer service, and the most cutting-edge software and services in the industry?
 Probably not, though you can likely count on them for securely storing your money and treating you with respect.

 With the bank processors, status-quo is the name of the game.
 They have millions of merchant locations and decades of established business history, so these providers rarely need to innovate their services or payment tools.
 Instead, they focus on maintaining their margins and market share through their well-established distribution channels.
 Bank processors may be slower to add new technology to their offerings, which may be limiting for some businesses who are looking for new integration options or who are looking to keep up with the evolving demands of their customers.

 It’s important to note that these providers are also the backend partner for nearly all the processors listed below, even the new wave of Silicon Valley payment providers, and for Helcim as well.
 If you read the fine print in any merchant account agreement, one of the bank processors will be listed as the backend acquirer.
 In a way, this means that they are unavoidable as they hold the keys to accessing the Visa and Mastercard networks.
 However, adding the right (or wrong) partner in between your business and the bank processor can make a world of difference.